Updated May 29, 2023

 Example #4 – Excel Name for Constant

-We can use the Excel name feature for creating constant also.
+We can use the Excel name feature for creating constants, also.
 We will see one example of this to understand in a better way.
-Consider a table having data of the number of hours of employees as below.
+Consider a table having data on the number of hours of employees as below.

 Click on the Name Manager, and the below window will appear.

-Click on the “New” option, and it will take you to the below screen.
+Click the “New” option to take you to the screen below.

-Now go to our table and input the formula for multiplication with the use of name constant.
+Now go to our table and input the formula for multiplication using the name constant.
 Start the formula with the Equal symbol and select the number of hours option.

 Add a Multiplication symbol.

 Select the Rate20 and Press Enter Key.
 It will multiply the number of hours by 20.